The Blasting Company

 The Blasting Company, formerly known as the Petrojvic Blasting Company, is an American nouveau-folk band based in Los Angeles, California.
 The band was founded in 2008 by half-brothers Justin Rubenstein and J.R.
-Kaufman and the group has since expanded to include five members.
+Kaufman, with the group expanding to anywhere from five to ten members later.

 The band composed the soundtrack for the Cartoon Network mini-series Over the Garden Wall.